Required

 What Is Paid in Full?

 Paid-in full status can be applied to different types of installment loans.
 For example, say you take out a $15,000 personal loan.
-If you make every payment from start to finish, according to the terms of your loan agreement, your lender would mark the account as paid in full once the debt is satisfied.
-At this point, the account is closed and you owe nothing else to the lender.
+If you make every payment from start to finish, according to the terms of your loan agreement, your lender will mark the account as paid in full once the debt is satisfied.
+At this point, the account is closed, and you owe nothing else to the lender.

-Revolving debts, such as credit cards, may be marked as “closed” or “paid as agreed” on a credit report, rather than paid in full.
+Revolving debts, such as credit cards, may be marked as “closed” or “paid as agreed” on a credit report rather than paid in full.
 That’s because it’s possible to close a credit card account while still owing a balance to the credit card company.
-You’d still be responsible for paying the balance due, according to the terms of your card agreement.
+You’d still be responsible for paying the balance due according to the terms of your card agreement.

 What Is Settled in Full?